Poor turnout in Mt Albert but Labour gratified

 There was never a doubt that Jacinda Arden would win the Mt Albert seat at the by-election held in that constituency tonight.

 It was a Labour seat- has been so for the past 71 years since the Constituency was formed in 1946.
-Therefore, it was little surprise that Labour retained the electorate.
+Therefore, it was little surprise that Labour retained its seat.

 But what mattered was the candidate.